exposit/dw-playbooks/_posts/plebpublishing/wrathofthewild/2018-01-13-the-animist.md

 source: Pleb Publishing
 source-url: http://drivethrurpg.com/browse/pub/6168/Pleb-Publishing

-description: '"A spell caster who draws strength and inspiration from the animals of the world."'
+excerpt: '"A spell caster who draws strength and inspiration from the animals of the world."'

 categories:
 - druid